sonocotta/esparagus-media-center/README.md

 </details>

 As of mid-2025 work is ongoing ([1](https://github.com/c-MM/esphome-snapclient/), [2](https://github.com/esphome/esphome/pull/8350)) to add snapcast component to ESPHome.
 This is based on the [original implementation](https://github.com/CarlosDerSeher/snapclient) done by CarlosDerSeher.
 This has the benefit of enabling all the DAC features implemented by the ESPHome driver.
-At the moment of writing there are quite a few issues to be solved in the code before it can be merged, but having tested this myself on a few S3 based boards as long as Louder-Esparagus and Louder-ESP32 boards, I can say it is stable and works really well.
+At the moment of writing, there are quite a few issues to be solved in the code before it can be merged, but having tested this myself on a few S3-based boards as long as Louder-Esparagus and Louder-ESP32 boards, I can say it is stable and works really well.
 Also
 - This is the only implementation that works with ESP32-S3 (exciting!)
-- This implementation allows using advanced TAS5805M DAC features available in the esphome driver, like bridge mode and 15-band EQ.
+- This implementation allows using advanced TAS5805M DAC features available in the Esphome driver, like bridge mode and 15-band EQ.
 If you have Home Assistant already, that's no brainer

 ## Squeezelite-ESP32

-Squeezelite-ESP32 is a multimedia software suite, that started as a renderer (or player) of LMS (Lyrion Music Server, formerly Logitech Media Server).
+Squeezelite-ESP32 is a multimedia software suite that started as a renderer (or player) of LMS (Lyrion Music Server, formerly Logitech Media Server).
 Now it is extended with
 - **Spotify** over-the-air player using SpotifyConnect (thanks to cspot)
 - **AirPlay** controller (iPhone, iTunes ...) and enjoy synchronization multiroom as well (although it's AirPlay 1 only)
 - Traditional **Bluetooth** device (iPhone, Android)